 5. Koh Phi Phi, Thailand

-This belligerent paradise island is one of my favorite islands in all of South East Asia.
+The belligerent party and paradise island of Koh Phi Phi is one of my favorite islands in all of South East Asia.
 What it lacks in size, it makes up for in partying.
-The entire strip of beach lights up with fire shows, nightclubs, and bucket stands.
+While peaceful during the day, at night, the entire strip of beach lights up with fire shows, nightclubs, and bucket stands.
+For those unfamiliar with Thailand’s party scene, let me give you the run down of buckets real quick.
+It is pretty self-explanatory.
+Basically, you literally drink alcohol out of a bucket.
+You can imagine how hectic Koh Phi Phi gets once the party-goers have moved on to their second or third buckets.

 The party shuts down relatively early with all music on the beach stopping by 2 AM.
 Of all the islands I’ve been to in Thailand, Koh Phi Phi was the one that felt the most like I was truly escaping the real world.
 Laze all day away on the beaches.
 Party all night.
 Sleep as much as you damn well please.
 People come here to see Maya Bay (“the beach”) and end up staying way longer just because this island makes it so hard to leave.
 Life is just better here.